Servant-Cities/rest-api-playground-template/README.md

 DELETE: permanently delete the resource if it exists
 ```

+Please be aware:
+- Search params are not supported.
-PUT and POST methods expect the request body to include the resource's data in JSON format.
+- PUT and POST methods expect JSON format

-Using PUT method:
-- be aware it is technicaly possible to overide the id, which you should normaly avoid,
+- It is technicaly possible to overide a resource's id, which you should normaly avoid
 - creating resources using PUT is not supported

+Feel free to update the code of your playground to add more endpoints and fit your own needs.

 ## GIT